-Mother sues hospital for test that led to child abuse probe
+Mother sues hospital over drug test that led to abuse probe

 The number of false positives returned by the urine tests is high enough that several experts have recommended against universal testing and instead advise using a questionnaire for screening pregnant women for drug use.
 But sometimes those can also be problematic if a woman isn’t truthful or if her answers are interpreted incorrectly.

-A second mother named in the lawsuit, Deserae Cook, said she told a UPMC Mercy campus nurse during an in-take questionnaire that she had smoked marijuana in the past, but had not done so while pregnant.
+A second mother named in the lawsuit, Deserae Cook, said she told a UPMC Mercy campus nurse during an intake questionnaire that she had smoked marijuana in the past but had not done so since becoming pregnant.
 Cook’s urine was collected and tested without her consent, and her newborn daughter was drug tested.

-Both tests came back negative, but the hospital still reported Cook’s answers to Children, Youth and Families, triggering a child abuse investigation.
+Both tests came back negative, but the hospital still reported Cook’s answers to the Department of Children, Youth and Families, triggering a child abuse investigation.

+“It was like a kick in the stomach.
+What’s the reasoning?
+It felt embarrassing and humiliating.
+It felt like they were tying to find something, trying to take our child away,” Cook said.

 Attorney Maggie Coleman filed the Allegheny County lawsuit in conjunction with the American Civil Liberties Union of Pennsylvania, saying there are likely dozens of women who have had similar experiences with child services because of what she said were the hospital’s unconstitutional practices.